Owen-kc/EmergingTechnologies/README.md

 ## Overview
 The project covers Deutsch's Algorithm, which is a foundational algorithm in quantum computing.
 The algorithm is the first representation of quantum advantage, which is when a quantum computer has an advantage over a classical computer.
 The project introduces quantum computing and gives a detailed explanation on all of the essential components for understanding and implementing Deutsch's algorithm.

+In the project notebook, we create the quantum circuit for Deutsch's algorithm using Qiskit.
+Qiskit is an open source piece of software, developed by IBM for the purpose of quantum computing.
+You can find in depth documentation regarding Qiskit [here](https://www.ibm.com/quantum/qiskit).